foo-dogsquared/freebies-hunt-api/src/list.md

 ## Operating Systems
 ### Includes free operating systems of different platforms to be able to run different programs on your machine.
 (I mean you wouldn't see this site if it wasn't for those, right?) | operating-system | #91c5c1
 - [Arch Linux](http://archlinux.org/) | **(Not recommended for beginners.)** A simple and elegant rolling release Linux distro for giving you the only components to make it work and letting you in full control of the customization.
 If you to know the nuts and bolts of the Linux kernel, then go ahead and try this (hopefully you have all of the needed hardware compatible and has a fast enough internet connection).
-- [Fedora](https://fedoraproject.org/) | **(This is the Linux distro that I'm using right now.)** Kind of similar to Ubuntu but it is backed by [Red Hat](https://www.redhat.com/en) and it is used as a testbed for the latest features.
-Usually updates every 6 months.
 - [FreeBSD](https://www.freebsd.org/) | A free and open source operating system based on BSD.
 - [Linux Mint](https://www.linuxmint.com/) | **(Recommended for beginners.)** An Ubuntu-based distro with a fixed release model that provides a classic desktop experience with multimedia support out-of-the-box and user-created configuration.
 - [Manjaro](https://manjaro.org/) | An Arch-based desktop and intuitive Linux distro with a rolling release model.
 Another one of the beginner-friendly distro that gives you an ease of maintenance and a wide range of available software with Arch Linux software repositories.
 - [OpenSUSE](https://www.opensuse.org/) | A stable release Linux distro for accessibility.
 Available in two distinct versions: Tumbleweed and Leap.
-- [Solus](https://getsol.us/) | A desktop/workstation Linux distro that is made from scratch.
-There's plenty of support for most production use cases such as for software development, content creation, and office use.
 - [Ubuntu](http://ubuntu.com/) | **(I recommend this one for beginners.
 Though I have some problems with it due to hardware issues.)** A stable release Linux distro made by Canonical being updated every 6 months starting from April.
 Has two releases, one being the long-term support (LTS) version and the other is the more advanced version.
 - [Windows 10](https://www.microsoft.com/en-us/software-download/windows10ISO) | **(I guess it is free now, also recommended if you want to explore Windows app marketplace.)** Includes various reasons to stay or dual-boot with a Linux distro.